mactunechy/tiny_mcp/README.md

 claude mcp add my-mcp bin/mcp
 ```

-The server reads JSON-RPC requests from stdin and writes responses to stdout, making it compatible with MCP clients.
+The server reads JSON-RPC requests from stdin and writes responses to stdout.

 ## Development